robert-stuttaford/terraform-example/README.md

 # Terraform Example

-This code is extracted from Cognician's 3rd-gen AWS infrastructure, about a month after it was built, on Oct 1.
+This code was extracted from Cognician's 3rd-gen AWS infrastructure on Oct 1 2016.

 Cognician's codebase is still very much a work in progress :-)